Confluence of an extension of Combinatory Logic by Boolean constants: Proof overview

-Now the set $\Sc(q \eqvred_\CLC F)$ will be encoded in a labelled variant\footnote{By a ``labelled variant'' of a term~$q$ we mean a term with certain constants labelled which is identical with~$q$ when the labels are ``erased''.}~$t$ of~$q$, and it will consist of all $s$-reductions starting from~$t$ and ending in a normal form (with respect to $s$-contraction).
-Formally speaking, we have just silently shifted from considering contractions in ``plain'' terms of the system~$\CLC$ to contractions in their labelled variants, in a different rewriting system which we have not yet defined.
-In particular, we will actually be interested in $s$-reductions ending in a labelled variant~$F_1$ of~$F$.
-However, it will be later shown that $s$-reductions defined on labelled terms may be ``erased'' to appropriate reductions in the system~$\CLC$.
-In the next section we define the system~$\CLC_s$ over labelled terms which will give precise rules of $s$-contraction.
-In this section we will only give informal motivations.
+The set $\Sc(q =_{\sCLCz} \Fs)$ will be encoded in a labeled variant\footnote{By a ``labeled variant'' of a term~$q$ we mean a term with certain constants labeled which is identical with~$q$ when the labels are ``erased''.}~$t$ of~$q$, and it will consist of all $s$-reductions starting from~$t$ and ending in a normal form (w.r.t.~$s$-contraction).
+Strictly speaking, we have just silently shifted from considering contractions in ``plain'' terms of the system~$\CLC$ to contractions in their labeled variants, in a different rewriting system which we have not yet defined.
+In particular, we will actually be interested in $s$-reductions ending in a labeled variant~$\Fs_1$ of~$\Fs$.
+However, it will be later shown that $s$-reductions defined on labeled terms may be ``erased'' to appropriate reductions in the system~$\CLC$.
+In the next section we define the system~$\CLCs$ (Definition~\ref{def_clc_s}) over labeled terms (Definition~\ref{def_terms}) which will give precise rules of $s$-contraction.
+In this section we only give informal motivations.

-We write $t \xto[s]{} t'$ for contraction in~$\CLC_s$, i.e. for $s$-contraction of~$t$ to~$t'$, and $t \xto[s]{*} t'$ for $s$-reduction.
-We use the abbreviation $s$-NF for $\CLC_s$-normal form.
-We write $t \leadsto F_1$ when the following conditions hold: \begin{itemize} \item if $t \xto[s]{*} t'$ with $t'$ in $s$-NF, then $t' \equiv F_1$, \item $t$ is strongly normalizing with respect to $s$-reductions. \end{itemize} Formal definitions of these notations will be given in Section~\ref{sec_definitions}.